 What happens if somebody steals my work?

-In Australia, you can’t actually protect an idea from others using it freely.
+In Australia, you cannot actually protect a mere idea from being used freely by others.

-However, once an idea is put down in some type of material form, it is given automatic copyright protection as an original work.
+However, once your idea is expressed in a tangible form, it is granted automatic copyright protection as an original work.

-It’s important to remember that you don’t have to formally ‘register’ copyright as you have to do with, for instance, a trade mark.
+It’s important to note that you do not have to formally ‘register’ your copyright as you would with, for instance, a trade mark.

 So, what can you do?